History of the American legal profession: Colonial era

-In New York City during colonial times, legal practitioners were full-time businessmen with little legal training.
-Instead of formal education, they would watch court proceedings and piece them together with snippets of English law.
-Court proceedings were informal, as many judges had no more training than the attorneys.
+In New York City during colonial times, legal practitioners were full-time businessmen and merchants with no legal training.
+Instead, they would watch court proceedings and piece them together with snippets of English law.
+Court proceedings were informal, for the judges had no more training than the attorneys.
 By the 1760s, the situation had dramatically changed.
 Lawyers were essential to the rapidly growing international trade, dealing with questions of partnerships, contracts, and insurance.
-The sums of money involved were large, and hiring a competent lawyer was a very expensive proposition.
-Lawyers were now professionally trained, and conversant in an extremely complex language that combined highly specific legal terms and motions with a dose of Law Latin.
+The sums of money involved were large, and hiring an incompetent lawyer was a very expensive proposition.
+Lawyers were now professionally trained, and conversant in an extremely complex language that combined highly specific legal terms and motions with a dose of Latin.
 Court proceedings became a baffling to ordinary laymen.
 Lawyers became more specialized and built their fee schedule on the basis of their reputation for success.
 As their status, wealth, and power rose, animosity followed.

-Professional lawyers were widely disliked in the colonies.
+Professional lawyers were not widely loved in the colonies.
 Families would often share stories of being deceived or cheated by devious attorneys.
-As legal author and scholar Roscoe Pound once said, "Lawyers as a class were very unpopular in the colonies."
-Lawyers of this period tried to raise their professional standards by forming local bar associations, but had little success in the colonial era.
+Roscoe Pound flatly says, "Lawyers as a class were very unpopular in the colonies."
+Lawyers thus tried to raise their professional standards by forming local bar associations, but had little success in the colonial era.
 Full professionalization would not become standardized until after the Civil War.